Hany-kelany/AquaaBravoProject/README.md

 # Aquaa Bravoo Application

 ## Overview
 Aquaa Bravoo is a web application built using ASP.NET Core MVC framework.
-It is designed to provide users with functionalities related to [describe the purpose or main functionality of the application].
+It is designed to provide users with functionalities related to [Ecommerce App to shopping Water Filters As A freelane app].

 ## Features
-- **Feature 1**: [Brief description of feature 1]
+- **Feature 1**: [Crud Operation]
-- **Feature 2**: [Brief description of feature 2]
+- **Feature 2**: [Identity → Register , Login]
-- **Feature 3**: [Brief description of feature 3]
 - ...

 ## Technologies Used